omarabdelaz1z/Sprints-Backend/PHP/Task #2 - Fetch Recent Posts/readme.md

-> I needed to populate the some data in the database to make sure the functionality works properly.
+> I needed to populate some dummy data in the database to make sure data are displayed properly.

 <img src="database-population.gif">